Community Programs and Lectures

 This four-week program starting October 6 and on Thursday’s through October 27 from 6 p.m. – 8 p.m. utilizes expressive arts activities to provide youth an opportunity to reflect on and express their emotions and experiences from the loss of a loved one through death and to normalize their experience with, and expression of, death and grief.

 Youth can have difficulty making sense of and verbally expressing emotional challenges and experiences related to grief.
 By using a variety of creative arts activities and supported discussion, they are provided with tools to promote reflection and expression.

 Caregivers meet in a separate mutual-aid support group to receive peer support and to talk about the activities and discussions taking place in the youth program.
 Caregivers are encouraged to use the youth’s program activities and experience to engage them in a dialog surrounding death and grief and to enhance the caregiver’s ability to support them throughout their grief journey.

 Please call 973-948-2283 with any questions you have regarding our Children’s Art Bereavement Program.

 Joseph T. Quinlan Bereavement Center

 Open to children age 6 through 12 who have

 suffered a loss through death.

-Registration: $100 (scholarship available upon request)
+Registration: $100 (scholarship available upon request to qualified applicants)